qbrilliance/qristal-core/docs/rst/getting_started.rst

 * `Boost <https://www.boost.org/>`_ >= 1.71
 * `libcurl <https://curl.se/>`_

+Also, note that Qristal will be built with support for CUDA Quantum if and only if cmake detects that your system has a compatible CUDA Quantum installation.
+A shortcut is to run Qristal directly from `the Docker image that we provide with a compatible version of CUDA Quantum already installed <https://gitlab.com/qbau/software-and-apps/public/QBSDK/-/blob/main/README.md#docker>`_.

 .. _auto_install_deps:

 Additional dependencies that can be installed automatically at build time: